Superloop7/os_assignment_3/comp2002-os-mergesort/README.md

 - Performance tuning: We observed diminishing returns beyond certain depths (over 3) due to overhead and memory bandwidth limits.
 Choosing a cutoff near log2(cores) often works well, but the optimal choice depends on CPU, cache, and input size.
 - Learning: Practiced pthread creation/join patterns, avoiding data races by partitioning disjoint subarrays and merging after joins.
 Reviewed the cost of copying during merge and how it interacts with caches under parallelism.
 - Diffcult: Understanding the recursive structure proved to be the most challenging aspect of the project(`void * parallel_mergesort `).
 The multithreaded implementation required each thread to independently execute its own instance of the sorting routine, which led to a non-intuitive execution flow—particularly in the sequence where my_mergesort is invoked before the final merging step.
 Designing and implementing the correct execution order within my_mergesort took considerable effort and careful reasoning.

+## Group members reflection

+JIAHAN YANG:
+    The project gave me a deeper understanding of how multithreading can improve the performance of recursive sorting algorithms.
+The implementation of pthread_create and pthread_join helped me understand how threads interact.
+You also learned about the importance of synchronization and memory management.
+You also learned to control the number of threads by using cutoff levels.
+Without it, the thread cost quickly becomes more complex than the sorting work itself, leading to progressively inefficiencies.
+I also understood the recursive behavior of parallel_mergesort.
+Each thread is essentially running its own recursive process, and tracking the execution flow takes some time for reasoning.
+Make sure to merge in the correct order after all child threads have finished.

+YAO CHU:
+    This project helped me understand how using threads can make sorting faster.
+By using pthread_create and pthread_join, I learned how threads work together and wait for each other.
+I also found that if we make too many threads, it becomes slower, so we need to set a cutoff level to control it.
+    I learned that the recursive part of parallel_mergesort is not easy to follow because each thread runs its own sort.
+It took time to make sure all threads finished before merging the results.
+From this task, I learned more about thread control, memory use, and program speed.